It is an all-too-common refrain: The lack of internal buy-in for corporate sustainability projects and strategies.

-Metrics That Make The Business Case For Sustainability
+How to Develop Metrics That Make the Business Case for Sustainability

 To date, most sustainability metrics are focused on addressing progress toward resolving social or environmental challenges that have a material impact on the business.
-Once these “materiality” metrics are defined, they are often tracked in accordance with external reporting standards or guidance such as the Global Reporting Initiative (GRI), the Carbon Disclosure Project (CDP), or the Sustainability Accounting Standards Board (SASB).
+Once these “materiality” metrics are defined, they are often tracked in accordance with external reporting standards or guidance including:

 Unfortunately, while materiality metrics are critical for addressing the concerns of external stakeholders—advocacy groups, shareholder activists, regulators, etc.—they do little to generate support inside the company for investing in sustainability.

 To build the internal case for sustainability projects in large companies, sustainability teams also need to develop and track metrics that align with the priorities of internal stakeholders.

 - Operations units need to understand how efficiency will be increased or costs reduced

 - Procurement or sourcing teams need assurance that projects will increase productivity, reduce costs, or reduce risks of supply disruption